 When I was visiting the factory last week, I made a point of sitting down and cutting loose threads off a pile of 300 Flite+ bags.
 I stayed there on that stool, even after my butt started hurting, even after my finger got burnt from the lighter I was using to seal the webbing trim we use.
-It took me 2 hours to do half of them and I was pretty numb with boredom ( it is true that they listen to their headphones, and I had forgotten mine ) but after that time, I had a renewed appreciation for the hard work being done by those folk that make our stuff.
+It took me 2 hours to do half of them and I was pretty numb with boredom ( it is true that our employees listen to their headphones, and I had forgotten mine ) but after that time, I had a renewed appreciation for the hard work being done by those folk that make our stuff.
 The stuff that we in the West buy for “recreation”, and the stuff we expect to be flawless.
 It takes someone’s time and sweat to make things perfect, and we would all do well to remember that.
 Having witnessed first hand how hard our factory team work, I certainly will!

 We do our best to make the worker’s lives as easy and simple as we can.
 That is how they like it.
 Complete one task and move on to the next.
 They get paid remarkably well too ( in our factory at least ).
-The take home pay of the workers actually exceeds my own as we pay for the their food, electricity, rent, water and even have a free canteen onsite with a full time chef preparing breakfast, lunch, and Supper!
+The take-home pay of the workers actually exceeds my own, as we pay for food, electricity, rent, water and even offer a free canteen onsite with a full-time chef preparing breakfast, lunch, and Supper!

-A place that everyone enjoys working in, a chance to show the local factory owns how we expect thing to be done in the West and how people should be treated.
-With dignity, fairness and prosperity – a bright future for all!
+A place that everyone enjoys working in, a chance to show the local factory owners how we expect things to be done in the West, and how people should be treated: With dignity, fairness, and prosperity – a bright future for all!
 Now, as we are settled in, I thought it a good idea to let our fans, followers, customers and critics have a small insight into factory life in China.